 Actually, the 14 day value can be modified by assigning a new value to the new msDS-LogonTimeSyncInterval attribute (in days).
 When a user logs on, if the current value of lastLogonTimeStamp is older than the current time less msDS-LogonTimeSyncInterval, then the value of lastLogonTimeStamp is updated (and this updated value replicates).

-When the domain is first raised to Windows Server 2003 functional level, the value of lastLogonTimeStamp is initially updated after 14 days minus a random percentage of 5 days.
+When the domain is first raised to Windows Server 2003 functional level or higher, the value of lastLogonTimeStamp is initially updated after 14 days minus a random percentage of 5 days.
 This spreads out the initial replication of lastLogonTimeStamp for all users over a 5 day period.

 A VBScript program to retrieve the value of lastLogonTimeStamp for all users only needs to query one Domain Controller.
-An example program is linked below:
+The example program is linked below:

 LastLogonTimeStamp.txt <<-- Click here to view or download the program